In-patient luxury rehab center in Thailand

 woman-facing-the-sun

 Impulse control disorder is a term that refers to a group of mental health disorders wherein a person is unable to control or ignore impulses to engage in certain behavior.
-People with these disorders are generally aware of their problematic behavior, but they can’t stop it.
+People with these disorders are generally aware of their problematic behavior, but they’re not able to stop it.

 The causes of impulse control disorders are genetic and environmental.
-For many conditions, the exact cause is unclear and difficult to pinpoint.
+In several cases, the exact cause is unclear and difficult to pinpoint.

-On the other hand, the effects of impulse control disorder include problems at work or school, financial problems, legal troubles, self-harming behaviors, and difficulty maintaining healthy relationships, just to name a few.
+On the other hand, the effects of impulse control disorder include problems at work or school, financial problems, legal troubles, self-harming behaviors, and difficulty maintaining healthy relationships.

 Characteristics of impulse control disorder include repetitive or compulsive engagement in a behavior despite harmful consequences, a craving state before engagement in a specific behavior, lack of control over problematic behavior, and hedonic quality when performing the specific behavior.